knightmoves-learn/km__advanced-c-sharp__012-dependency-inversion-principle/README.md

 In `HomeEnergyApi/Models/HomeRepository.cs`
 - Have `HomeRepository` implement the interface `IRepository<Tid,T>`

-Additional Information:

-- Since the last lesson, `Home` has lost it's `Id` property.
-From now on, when you see a saved home's "id" refrenced, that will refer to it's index within `HomeRepository.HomesList`.
-  - You can still refrence `Home`s type definition in `HomeEnergyApi/Models/HomeModel.cs`

 ## Building toward CSTA Standards:

 - Explain how abstractions hide the underlying implementation details of computing systems embedded in everyday objects.
 (3A-CS-01) https://www.csteachers.org/page/standards